-The constellation later became known as Musca Borealis to distinguish it from the equivalent insect that already existed in the southern sky.
+The constellation later became known as Musca Borealis, the northern fly, to distinguish it from the equivalent insect that already existed in the southern sky.
 This longer name seems to have first appeared on Alexander Jamieson’s Celestial Atlas of 1822 (Plate 13).
 Eventually, the northern fly was swatted by astronomers, although the southern Musca remains.

 To add to the confusion, the same stars were used by the Frenchman Ignace-Gaston Pardies (1636–73) to form Lilium, the fleur-de-lis of France (see lower illustration).
 This appeared in an atlas entitled Globi coelestis in tabulas planas redacti descriptio published in 1674, the year after his death (with a second edition in 1693), but was a very short-lived addition to the sky.